 Study Population

 The overview of the patient flow is depicted in Figure S1.
 The subjects with diabetes mellitus who received a National Health Insurance Corporation (NHIC) health examination between January 1, 2009 and December 31, 2012, were screened for the study (n = 2,746,078).
-The subjects with ages below 40 were excluded (n = 191,249) and those who went through consecutive 3 biannual health examinations, including the index health examination were identified (n = 550,044).
+Subjects with ages below 40 were excluded (n = 191,249) and those who underwent 3 consecutive biannual health examinations, including the index health examination were identified (n = 550,044).
 We excluded those with prevalent AF before enrollment.

 Definition of accumulated hypertension burden

-During the health examination, the brachial BP is measured in the sitting position after at least 5 minutes of rest by using either sphygmomanometers or oscillometers with a cuff of appropriate size monitored by a trained clinician.17, 18 The BP measured at each health examination was classified into 4 categories of no hypertension (SBP<130 mmHg and DBP<80 mmHg), stage 1 hypertension (SBP 130-139 mmHg and DBP 80-89 mmHg), stage 2 hypertension (SBP 140-159 mmHg and 90-99 mmHg), stage 3 hypertension (SBP≥160 mmHg or DBP≥100 mmHg) in consideration of previous hypertension guidelines.19, 20 We used the basic hypertension definition from the 2017 ACC guideline for high BP and divided stage 2 hypertension into 2 groups of stage 2 (SBP 140-159 mmHg and 90-99 mmHg) and stage 3 (SBP≥160 mmHg or DBP≥100 mmHg) for further detailed evaluation of hypertension burden.
+During the health examination, the brachial BP was measured by a trained clinician in the sitting position after at least 5 minutes of rest by using either sphygmomanometers or oscillometers with a cuff of appropriate size.
+17, 18 The BP measured at each health examination was classified into 4 categories of ‘no hypertension’ (SBP<130 mmHg and DBP<80 mmHg), stage 1 hypertension (SBP 130-139 mmHg and DBP 80-89 mmHg), stage 2 hypertension (SBP 140-159 mmHg and 90-99 mmHg), and stage 3 hypertension (SBP≥160 mmHg or DBP≥100 mmHg) consistent with previous hypertension guidelines.19, 20 We used the basic hypertension definitions from the 2017 ACC guideline for high BP and divided stage 2 hypertension into 2 groups of stage 2 (SBP 140-159 mmHg and 90-99 mmHg) and stage 3 (SBP≥160 mmHg or DBP≥100 mmHg) for further detailed evaluation of hypertension burden.

-To assess the hypertension burden, we used semiquantitative scoring system for the BP measured at each health examination: 0 point for no hypertension, 1 point for stage 1 hypertension, 2 points for stage 2 hypertension, and 3 points for stage 3 hypertension.
+To quantify hypertension burden, we used semiquantitative scoring system for the BP measured at each health examination: 0 point for no hypertension, 1 point for stage 1 hypertension, 2 points for stage 2 hypertension, and 3 points for stage 3 hypertension.
 As a result, the subjects were categorized into 10 groups of hypertension burden (0-9) after 3 consecutive health examinations.
 Among the 10 groups, 9 groups except the reference group (group 0) were regrouped into 3 subgroups: 1’ (1 to 3), 2’ (4 to 6), and 3’ (7 to 9) (Figure 1).

 Covariates

 The baseline demographic information and comorbidities defined by ICD-10-CM codes, prescribed drug usage (antihypertensive medication and antidiabetic medication), and laboratory results from health examination is described in Table 1.
 The detailed definition of inclusion and exclusion criteria (AF, hypertension, diabetes mellitus) comorbidities (chronic kidney disease, dyslipidemia, heart failure, myocardial infarction, stroke, chronic obstructive pulmonary disease), health behavior (smoking, alcohol consumption, regular exercise), and household income are listed in Supplementary Table S1.
-For the antihypertensive medication, thiazide, loop diuretics, aldosterone antagonist, alpha-/beta-blocker, calcium channel blocker, angiotensin-converting enzyme inhibitor, and angiotensin II receptor blocker were reviewed.
+For the antihypertensive medications, thiazide, loop diuretics, aldosterone antagonist, alpha-/beta-blocker, calcium channel blocker, angiotensin-converting enzyme inhibitor, and angiotensin II receptor blocker were reviewed.
 For the antidiabetic medication, sulfonylureas, metformin, meglitinides, thiazolidinediones, dipeptidyl peptidase-4 inhibitors, α-glucosidase inhibitors, and insulin were examined.
 All covariates were evaluated at the last (index, third) health examination with comorbidities assessed a year prior to index health examination.
 The general health examination values of SBP, DBP, body mass index, waist circumference was used.
 The laboratory results consisted of estimated glomerular filtration rate (eGFR), fasting glucose, total cholesterol, triglyceride (TG), high-density lipoprotein cholesterol (HDL-C), and low-density lipoprotein cholesterol (LDL-C).21

 Study outcomes and follow-up